tejas-ch/tejas-ch/README.md

 # Hi there, I'm Tejas Chauhan! 👋

-I'm passionate about programming, coding, and all things Linux.
+I'm passionate about programming, coding, and all things.
 As a dedicated Linux system administrator, I thrive on the challenges of managing and optimizing systems.

 ## 🔧 Technologies & Tools